Common Skin Lesions & Removal Options

 Types of Moles & Methods of Removal

-Moles are a common form of pigmented lesions and can vary in appearance, depth, and behavior.
+Moles are a common form of skin lesion and can vary in appearance, depth, and behaviour.
 At Shine MD, each mole is carefully assessed to determine the safest and most appropriate mole removal method based on its characteristics and your treatment goals.

 Pigmented Flat or Raised Moles